varun-go/varun-go.github.io/_projects/neural-network-potential/02-buildingAnANIPotential.md

 # Building the NNP potential

 To build the NNP, we need to create both the set of feature vectors and the neural network model.
 We will use the [ANI](http://pubs.rsc.org/en/Content/ArticleLanding/2017/SC/C6SC05720A#!divAbstract) methodology to do both steps.
-ANI uses a variation of the Behler-Parrinello symmetry functions to generate the feature vectors and a neural network model to approximate the potential energy surface (see equation 4 in the ANI [paper](http://pubs.rsc.org/en/Content/ArticleLanding/2017/SC/C6SC05720A#!divAbstract) for more detials).
+ANI uses a variation of the Behler-Parrinello symmetry functions to generate the feature vectors and a neural network model to approximate the potential energy surface (see equation 4 in the ANI [paper](http://pubs.rsc.org/en/Content/ArticleLanding/2017/SC/C6SC05720A#!divAbstract) for more details).
 We will use the `torchani` [library](https://aiqm.github.io/torchani/index.html) to build the NNP which is a PyTorch implementation of the ANI potential.

 For this section, I will break down the code into smaller snippets to explain the implementation details.